mauricioaniche/ck/README.md

 In order to make it happen, classes must exist in the project (i.e. if a class depends upon X which relies in a jar/dependency file, and X depends upon other classes, DIT is counted as 2).

-- *NOC (Number of Children)*: Counts the number of children a class has.

 - *NOF (Number of fields)*: Counts the number of fields in a class, no matter its modifiers.